IBM/mas-tas-appconnect-flows/README.md

 <img src="/Pics/Completed_Flow.png">

-To test this flow, click 'Done' on the top right of the screen then click on the three dots in the top right corner and select 'Start API'.
+Click 'Done' on the top right of the screen then click on the three dots in the top right corner and select 'Start API'.

 <img src="/Pics/Start_API.png" width=250>

-Go to the 'Test' tab and select the 'POST' option on the left side of the screen.
+Go to the 'Test' tab once it shows that the flow is 'Running' and select the 'POST' option on the left side of the screen.

 <img src="/Pics/Test_Flow.png">